 Children and families

 Children, young people and their families are welcome at Het Nieuwe Instituut.
-A baby-changing space is available on the ground floor (unavailable 3 - 20 February 2020 due to renovation work).
+A baby-changing space is available on the ground floor.
 The café has highchairs for children.

 The Gallery 3 space has a grid floor, meaning that visitors can see through it to the floor below.
 While the floor meets all relevant safety requirements, visitors with a fear of heights may be affected.